 Could you afford to buy a home together?

 If home ownership is one of your goals, as a couple you may now be in a stronger borrowing position.
-With two incomes, reduced living costs and potentially both your KiwiSaver savings, a home can become more affordable, particularly if you’re prepared to have flatmates help pay the mortgage or are lucky enough to have family that can help pay your deposit.
+With two incomes, reduced living costs as a couple and potentially both your KiwiSaver savings, a home could become more affordable, particularly if you’re prepared to have flatmates help pay the mortgage or are lucky enough to have family that can help pay your deposit.

 If you’re interested in learning whether you’re able to buy a home together, we can help.
-Before you start looking at homes, you can talk to a Mobile Mortgage Manager or call us on 0800 177 277 to give you an idea of what you might be able to afford.
+Before you start looking at homes, you can talk to a Mobile Mortgage Manager or call us on 0800 177 277.
+We can give you an idea of what you might be able to afford.
 There are tools and calculators online to help you work out if you’re able to apply for a home loan.
 You could start with one of our home loan calculators.